kyclark/pfb2025/lectures/testing.md

 **Explanation:**

-- Same idea as above: we pass a string value that cannot be converted to a number.
+- We pass a string value that cannot be converted to a number.

 - We expect a `TypeError` to be raised, but it isn't.
-Python returns an empty string without an error, but this is incorrect behavior for numeric negation.
+Our `negate` function, instead, returned an unexpected value: an empty string.
+This is incorrect behavior for numeric negation.
+    ```python
+    >>> negate('this-is-not-a-number')
+    ''
+    ```

 - Because the `TypeError` is not raised, it is not caught by the `except TypeError` condition.
 The test then evaluates the `assert False, ...` line, and the test fails.

 Our original function failed the test, so we must fix the function definition to catch non-numeric inputs.
 Here's a new function definition: